The Invisible Hand of Dynamic Market Pricing: No Static Prices for the Running Example (Figure )

 We consider several types of pricing schemes: {\em static item pricing}, {\em dynamic item pricing}, {\em static bundle pricing}, and {\em dynamic bundle pricing}.

 In static pricing schemes, prices are assigned (to items or bundles) initially, and never change then.
 In contrast, in dynamic pricing schemes, new (item or bundle) pricing may be set before the next buyer arrives.
-Item pricing schemes assign prices to items, whereas bundle pricing schemes can partition the items to bundles and assign prices to bundles that are elements of the partition.
+Item pricing schemes assign prices to items, whereas bundle pricing schemes partition the items to bundles and assign prices to bundles that are elements of the partition.
 Thus, the four types of pricing schemes are described as follows.

-{\bf Static Item Pricing Scheme:} \begin{enumerate} \item Item prices, $\prices$, are determined once and for all. \item Buyers arrive at some arbitrary order, the next buyer to arrive chooses a bundle in her demand set from among the items not already allocated (and pays the sum of the corresponding prices). \end{enumerate}
+{\bf Static Item Pricing Scheme:} \begin{enumerate} \item Item prices, $\prices$, are determined once and for all. \item Buyers arrive in some arbitrary order, the next buyer to arrive chooses a bundle in her demand set among the items not already allocated (and pays the sum of the corresponding prices). \end{enumerate}

-{\bf Static Bundling Pricing Scheme:} \begin{enumerate} \item Bundles, and their prices, $(\bundles,\prices)$, are determined once and for all. \item Buyers arrive at some arbitrary order, the next buyer to arrive chooses a set of bundles in her demand set from amongst the bundles not already allocated (and pays the sum of the corresponding prices). \end{enumerate}
+{\bf Static Bundling Pricing Scheme:} \begin{enumerate} \item Bundles, and their prices, $(\bundles,\prices)$, are determined once and for all. \item Buyers arrive in some arbitrary order, the next buyer to arrive chooses a set of bundles in her demand set among the bundles not already allocated (and pays the sum of the corresponding prices). \end{enumerate}

-{\bf Dynamic Item Pricing Scheme:} \begin{itemize} \item Before buyer $t=1,\ldots,n$ arrives (and after buyer $t-1$ departs, for $t>1$): \begin{enumerate} \item Item prices, $\prices_t$, are set (or reset) before buyer $t$ arrives, prices are set for those items that have not been purchased yet. \item When buyer $t$ arrives she purchases a set of items $S$ in her demand from among the items not already allocated (and pays the sum of the corresponding prices according to $\prices_t$). \end{enumerate} \end{itemize}
+{\bf Dynamic Item Pricing Scheme:} \begin{itemize} \item Before buyer $t=1,\ldots,n$ arrives (and after buyer $t-1$ departs, for $t>1$): \begin{enumerate} \item Item prices, $\prices_t$, are set (or reset) before buyer $t$ arrives, prices are set for those items that have not been purchased yet. \item When buyer $t$ arrives she purchases a set of items $S$ in her demand among the items not already allocated (and pays the sum of the corresponding prices according to $\prices_t$). \end{enumerate} \end{itemize}

-{\bf Dynamic Bundle Pricing Scheme:} \begin{itemize} \item Before buyer $t=1,\ldots,n$ arrives (and after buyer $t-1$ departs, for $t>1$): \begin{enumerate} \item A partition into bundles and bundle prices, $(\bundles,\prices_t)$, is determined for the items that have not been purchased yet. \item When buyer $t$ arrives she purchases a set of bundles $S$ in her demand set from among the bundles on sale (and pays the sum of the corresponding prices according to $\prices_t$). \end{enumerate} \end{itemize}
+{\bf Dynamic Bundle Pricing Scheme:} \begin{itemize} \item Before buyer $t=1,\ldots,n$ arrives (and after buyer $t-1$ departs, for $t>1$): \begin{enumerate} \item A partition into bundles and bundle prices, $(\bundles,\prices_t)$, is determined for the items that have not been purchased yet. \item When buyer $t$ arrives she purchases a set of bundles $S$ in her demand set among the bundles on sale (and pays the sum of the corresponding prices according to $\prices_t$). \end{enumerate} \end{itemize}